 Consider locking your SSN if you’re not actively looking for employment (or are retired).

 4. Change passwords

-- Aura’s password manager can help by securely storing all of your login credentials and helping you create new, complex passwords with just a few clicks.
+Aura’s password manager can help by securely storing all of your login credentials and helping you create new, strong passwords with just a few clicks.

 5. Contact the Department of Motor Vehicles (DMV) about your license

 If your driver’s license information was stolen, the DMV may need to place a fraud alert.
 From there, you can start the process of getting a new license.

 See if you’re eligible to place a “Verify ID” flag on your driver record.
 This informs law enforcement that your identity has been compromised or stolen.

 📚 Related: What To Do If Your Email is Found on the Dark Web →

 If your passport information has been compromised, contact Travel.state.gov to report passport fraud.
 Complete the DS-64 form to report a lost or stolen passport, and the DS-11 form to apply for a new United States passport.

 7. Set up two-factor authentication (2FA) on all your accounts